VulpineCat/100-days-of-code/r1-log.md

 ### R1D7
 Continued work on VulpineDesigns website.
 Albeit quite slowly, as I forgot to push my changes from one of my computers and had to recreate it.
 Begun writting the Hero Image component today.
 Also added ESlint with the airbnb config!
 [Changes](https://gitlab.vulpinedesigns.co.uk/s0ph0s/vdu-website/commit/abb3349a2692416e6980b82a66dde4305c7d75e8).

+### R1D8
+Extremly slow progress (stayed at work too long), but managed to slog through the hour.
+Improved on what I did yesterday, and played around a lot with different units in CSS.